Skip to main content

 There are several reasons to consider a master’s program, including if you want to continue your education or prepare yourself for the workforce.
 Your personal goals and the subject you plan to study can determine which type of master’s program you should consider.

-According to Nicole Lounder, an admissions counselor at Southern New Hampshire University (SNHU), an MA degree typically focuses on subjects within the arts and humanities fields.
+According to Nicole Lounder, an admission counselor at Southern New Hampshire University (SNHU), an MA degree typically focuses on subjects within the arts and humanities fields.

 What Are Some Types of MA Degrees?

-Compared to an MS degree, Lounder said an MA tends to take a broader look at a subject.
-"There's a lot more research and writing based in the Masters of Arts," she said.
+Compared to an MS degree, an MA tends to take a broader look at a subject, according to Lounder.
+"There's a lot more research and writing based in the Master of Arts," she said.

 Here are a few examples of MA degrees and their job outlooks:

-- MA in History: With a master’s in history, you can learn to preserve, organize and assess your knowledge of various historical topics.
+• MA in History: With a master’s in history, you can learn to preserve, organize and assess your knowledge of various historical topics.
 A few concentrations available to you are American, military and public history.
-Historians earned $72,890 in median pay in 2023, according to BLS.* Other roles BLS reported that you could pursue include archivists, curators and museum workers, who earned a median income of $57,120 in 2023.*
+Historians earned a median pay of $74,050 in 2024 and are projected to grow 6% through 2033, according to BLS.* Other roles BLS reported that you could pursue include archivists, curators and museum workers, who earned a median income of $57,100 in 2024 with a projected growth of 11% through 2033.*

 These are only a handful of the MA degrees available for you to consider.
 There are plenty of other options, so be sure to take your time before making a decision.